CodeyBoi/sc2-bot/README.md

 2. `cargo run`

 *Note:* On Windows I could only get this running correctly via Git Bash, and then by running `export SC2PATH='/c/Program Files (x86)/StarCraft II'; cargo run`.

+# Reading docs
+Documentation can be compiled and opened in a web browser by running `cargo doc --open`.